Azure/ResourceModules/docs/wiki/Contribution guide.md

-This section outlines how you can contribute to the repository.
+This section provides the step-by-step process we suggest to follow for contributions to our repository.
+It also outlines details on specific utilities developed to support you with this task.

 ---